-Industry panel keynote address from the 2018 NDTA-USTRANSCOM Fall Meeting
+Session Summary from the NDTA-USTRANSCOM 2018 Fall Meeting

 The NDTA-USTRANSCOM Fall Meeting would not be complete without perspective from the fourth component—industry.
 Leading this portion of the program, Mr. Tom Crowley, Jr., CEO of Crowley Maritime Corp., provided the industry keynote address.

-Crowley commented that consistent maritime policy, like the Jones Act and cargo preference in MSP, that upholds a healthy American merchant marine and a formidable capability to build vessels we need to project ourselves is paramount.
+Crowley commented that consistent maritime policy, such as the Jones Act and cargo preference in MSP, that upholds a healthy American merchant marine and a formidable capability to build vessels we need to project ourselves is paramount.
 When it comes to labor shortages, he implored the audience to share the benefits of careers in transportation and logistics in order to attract more young people to these professions.
-Discussions and action are happening and/or needed between military and industry to help in dealing with cyber security, threats to trade routes and supply chains, restrictive practices that continue to impede commercial efficiencies, the under-funding of our defense industrial base, and concerns over emergency requirements in contracts.
+Discussions and action are happening and/or needed between military and industry to help in dealing with cyber security, threats to trade routes and supply chains, restrictive practices that continue to impede commercial efficiencies, the under-funding of our defense industrial base, as well as concerns over emergency requirements in contracts.

 Speaking of opportunities ahead, Crowley said that government and commercial investment is required for infrastructure, assets and personnel.
-This will be critical to remaining competitive in a rapidly changing world.
+This will be critical in order to remain competitive in a rapidly changing world.
 The most exciting areas of investment will be in new technology, such as predictive analytics and autonomous systems, which will create safety and efficiency gains.

 Industry was further represented during the Fall Meeting by a roundtable led by Mr. Pete Mento, Vice President of Global Trade and Managed Services at Crane Worldwide Logistics.
 The compelling session featured subject matter experts across the maritime, aviation service and trucking communities from the government, academia and private sectors.
 Panel members included Mr. Dan Annunziata, Director of North American Surface Transportation at CH Robinson; Ms. Abby Freeman, International Trade Compliance Manager at Sierra Nevada Corp; Capt Nate Gandy, Commandant of Midshipmen and Dean of Maritime Training at Maine Maritime Academy; Dr. Shashi Kumar, Deputy Associate Administrator and National Coordinator for Maritime Education and Training at the Department of Transportation; and Capt Alex Soukhanov, Cyber Director at Moran Shipping.